 Based on the design framework that I drew up from my research, I ultimately created concept art and storyboards for an immersive installation that utilizes interactive projection mapping.

 Why immersion?
 Because the Aquarium is an immersive space by nature.
 Short of diving into the water, the Aquarium is the closest a person can get to the Pacific Ocean.
 The Art Gallery would take that sense of immersion one step further—from physical proximity, to fundamental and dynamic connection to the World Ocean and the life in it.
 Speaking from a UX perspective, using immersive techniques in the Art Gallery also gives visitors a soft introduction to the immersive quality of the theatre later on in the Pacific Visions experience.

-The installation concept I pitched captured the interest of a number of design studios; it was the foundation for the Aquarium to forge new relationships with emerging design + technology studios that would have otherwise not been on their radar.
-Although the subject of the installation has since focused to a subset of the original theme, the immersive format remains a constant.
+The installation concept I pitched captured the interest of a number of design studios, including Convivial Studios who went on to carry out the installation.
+It was the foundation for the Aquarium to forge new relationships with emerging design + technology studios that would have otherwise not been on their radar.
+Although the subject of the installation has since focused to a subset of the original theme, Convivial Studio has kept immersive format a constant.

 I spent multiple days observing Aquarium visitors in the existing space of the Aquarium, making sure to not interrupt their visitor experience so that I could see how different people interact with the space.